kofigumbs/kofi.sexy/blog/elm-beam.md

 In many ways, Elm matches the semantics of Erlang and Elixir.
 These languages all feature immutable data structures, pattern matching, and lambda functions.
-However, the similarities run even deeper — to the implementation of the Elm runtime itself.
+However, the similarities run even deeper—to the implementation of the Elm runtime itself.
 Here is a quote from [the documentation of Elm's Process module](https://package.elm-lang.org/packages/elm/core/latest/Process):

 > Right now, this library is pretty sparse.